Kasimirsuterwinter/hsj-ecommerce-website/products/earring-001.md

 ---
 layout: product
 id: ESS001
-title: ''
+title: Silver and Mother of Pearl Earrings
-description: ''
+description: Sterling silver hook with a mother of pearl circular bead in which there is an iridized hemitite bead.
-price: ''
+price: "20"
 images:
   default:
     thumbnail: